6 steps to create a mentally healthy and vibrant workplace

 - Act: What have you tried?
 Why did it matter to you?

-- Assess: What went well? where did you struggle?
+- Assess: What went well?
+Where did you struggle?
 What did you learn?

 - Adjust: What will you try next?
 Do you need support?

-Building a healthy and vibrant workplace isn’t something that can be done overnight or something that you must do by yourself.
-It’s done by encouraging a workplace culture of positive behaviours every day.
 It’s the small things that count in the end.
 Researchers suggest that small and consistent ‘wellbeing wins’ amplify our confidence and motivation so we can scale up our efforts over time.

 Small changes can have big results

-Let’s make R U OK?
-Day the opportunity to not just ask this vital question, but to create sustainable and vibrant work environments where wellbeing is prioritised and businesses perform at their best.
-For more information on R U OK?
-Day, visit the R U OK website.
+Let’s make R U OK?Day the opportunity to not just ask a question, but to create sustainable and vibrant work environments where wellbeing is prioritised and businesses perform at their best.

 Tools to improve your workplace’s mental health